Arash-Seifi/Data-Science-Projects/README.md

 ### Exercise3_MNIST- MultiDataset-ML-Evaluation
 The provided code implements machine learning classification and clustering techniques on three datasets: Bank, Wine, and Bean.
 It preprocesses categorical features using label encoding and evaluates models using multiple validation methods, including train-test split, Leave-One-Out (LOO), and 10-fold cross-validation.
 The classifiers used include Naïve Bayes, K-Nearest Neighbors (KNN), Random Forest, and Decision Tree (Rep Tree equivalent), with KNN being tuned for optimal performance.
 Additionally, K-Means and a variant with limited iterations (Farthest First Clustering) are used for unsupervised learning.
 The results, including accuracy scores, confusion matrices, and classification reports, are saved in separate text files for analysis.

+### Exercise4_HeartAttack-Prediction
+This code explores the use of the K-Nearest Neighbors (KNN) algorithm for predicting heart attack likelihood based on patient health data.
+The dataset, containing features like age, sex, chest pain type, and cholesterol levels, was preprocessed through feature-target separation and standardization to improve KNN’s performance.
+The initial model was trained and evaluated with an 80-20 train-test split, achieving reasonable accuracy.
+To enhance performance, K-Fold Cross-Validation (10-fold) was applied, and different values of k (neighbors) were tested to optimize classification accuracy and F1-score.
+The findings suggest that KNN is a viable model for heart attack prediction, with performance improvements achieved through careful parameter tuning and cross-validation.

+### Exercise5_Gesture-Identification
+This implementation demonstrates real-time detection of thumbs-up and thumbs-down gestures using a custom-trained TensorFlow model.
+The approach leverages the Object Detection API, pre-trained models, and OpenCV for live video feed processing.
+The model successfully identifies the gestures and overlays bounding boxes with labels on the detected objects.
+Future improvements could include expanding the dataset for better accuracy and optimizing the model for real-time performance.